codr7/sw/README.md

 ## Definitions

 `sw` steals a line from Forth and uses a similarly flexible mechanism for definitions, which is different enough from most other languages to deserve a thorough explanation.

-One could claim the idea is more powerful than Lisp macros, definitely more flexible.

 `:` expects to be positioned between an identifier and a body, which is anything  up until `;`.
 The body is evaluated once for every reference to the name at emit time with trailing forms in reverse order on the stack. `,` may be used to evaluate a form.